Antioxidants and Aging

 Whether eaten whole or ground into paste, nuts are packed with cholesterol-free protein and other nutrients.
 Almonds are rich in vitamin E, an antioxidant that protects the body from cell damage and helps boosts the immune system.
 Pecans contain antioxidants.
 The unsaturated fats in walnuts can reduce LDL and raise HDL cholesterol.
 But nuts aren't fat-free.
 One ounce of almonds -- about 24 nuts -- contains 160 calories.
 So eat nuts in moderation.

 What's Good About Dairy

-Drinking vitamin D-fortified beverages like milk helps increase calcium absorption.
+Vitamin D, found in fortified beverages like milk, helps increase calcium absorption.
 That's especially important for bone health.
-Vitamin D may also help reduce the risk of colon, breast, and prostate cancers.
+Higher intake or blood levels of vitamin D, may also help reduce the risk of colon, breast, and prostate cancers.
 Eat yogurt with live cultures to aid digestion.

 Eating whole grains can reduce your risk of certain cancers, type 2 diabetes, and heart disease.
 Choose whole-grain breads and pastas and brown or wild rice instead of white.
 Drop barley into soups or add plain oatmeal to meatloaf.
 Whole grains are minimally processed, so they retain more nutritional value.
 The fiber in whole grains helps prevent digestive problems such as constipation and diverticular disease.

 Keeping off extra weight puts less pressure on your joints, less strain on your heart, and can reduce your risk of certain cancers.
 It gets tougher to do as metabolism slows and as you lose muscle with age.
 Select proteins like lean meats, tuna, or beans.
 Include vegetables, whole grains, and fruits.
 It takes more energy for your body to break down complex carbs, and the added fiber will help you feel fuller.